Skip to main content

 How do we compare?
 Toggle accordion

-This is the first year of Tenant Satisfaction Surveys so we don’t have the full data to compare with, however we will be conducting this survey again in the autumn and so will be able to see how we compare to last year and against other similar landlords.
+This is the second year of Tenant Satisfaction Surveys so we can compare our results to last years, these can be seen in the tables on this webpage.
 We will use the data collected to give us insight into where we need to make improvements to our services.

 All housing providers are required to publish the results of their TSMs, so we can compare how we are doing against others.
 You may wish to view the results of other landlords if you are thinking of doing a mutual exchange or accepting a new tenancy with another social housing provider.